Witches in the attic of my house – Antichrist in the Church – “See how this Christians love each other”

 I am a Christian, I am a Nigerian, I grew up in Nigeria, I know the terrain.

-And I must say the following words – what we practice in Nigeria is not Christianity, it is BS!
+And I must say the following words – a fair amount of what we practice in Nigeria is not Christianity, it is BS!

 Witches in the attic of my house